sukhpreet-singh1/Notesapp/README.md

 # Notesapp
-created a notes app for short and long notes
+created a notes app for short and long notes get start with this